metal3d/bashsimplecurses/docs/index.md

 # Another Example #

 This capture shows you that you can do whatever you want with Bash Simple Curses:

-*Again, the screenshot provided before this commit just gives a 404.*

 Code is: